top of page

 Half-Life Dreamcast prototypes available for download

-Since its first leak in CDI format (ISO modified to fit on a PC optical disc) in 2003, Half-Life's Dreamcast prototypes have kept a discreet presence on the web, making it impossible to get their hands on a physical copy of the game.
-Today, a number of builds of the Valve/Sierra/Gearbox/Captivation title have been located, some of which can be downloaded from this page.
+Since its first leak in CDI format (ISO modified to fit on a PC optical disc) in 2003, Half-Life's Dreamcast prototypes have kept a low profile on the web, making it impossible to get any hands whit a physical copy of the game.
+Today, a number of builds of the Valve/Sierra/Gearbox/Captivation title have been located, some of which you can download on this page.

 Half-Life Dreamcast's first physical prototype and GDI (Apr 20, 2001)